 Preheat the oven to 350°F(177C°).
 Line baking sheet with parchment paper or silicone baking mat.
 Set aside.

 Place the flour and sugar in a medium bowl and mix well.
 Add the almond extract and mix with a spoon.
 Add the butter.
 Using a fork, cut the butter into flour mixture.
 Finally, use your hands to bring the dough together.
-(Alternatively, you can rub the butter and flour mixture with your fingertips.
-(If you want to make these steps with a mixer, first cream the butter and sugar, then add the almond extract and finally add the flour. )
+Alternatively, you can rub the butter and flour mixture with your fingertips.
+(If you want to make these steps with a mixer, first cream the butter and sugar, then add the almond extract and finally add the flour.)

 Roll the dough into 20 gram balls-almost 1 tablespoon.
 Alternatively, as this recipe makes 28 cookies, you can divide the dough into 28 pieces and roll them into balls.
 Place the balls on the baking sheet.
 Evenly flatten the balls preferably with a measuring cup or with a flat-bottomed glass.
 If you prefer, you can use the palm of your hand.